Saint-Ambroise station: History

-At the end of the 1990s, the station was chosen by RATP to test the prototypes of the main lighting model that would be deployed on the platforms of many other stations renovated as part of the Espace Métro 2000 operation subsequently entitled Renouveau du Métro and then Une métro + beau.
+At the end of the 1990s, the station was chosen by the RATP to test the prototypes of the main lighting model that would be deployed on the platforms of many other stations renovated as part of the Espace Métro 2000 operation subsequently entitled Renouveau du Métro and then Une métro + beau.
 In 1998, it became the first in a series of 273 futures to benefit from the components.
 However, its corridors were only modernised on 20 December 2005.

 In 2018, 3,037,654 passengers entered this station which places it at the 183rd out of 302.

 Services for passengers

 Access

 The station has five access points, each consisting of a fixed staircase: